neondatabase/website/content/docs/postgres/query-reference.md

 ## Performance tuning

-To analyze query performance in PostgreSQL, you can use a combination of built-in views, extensions, and commands that help identify performance bottlenecks and optimize query execution.
+To analyze query performance in Postgres, you can use a combination of built-in views, extensions, and commands that help identify performance bottlenecks and optimize query execution.
 Here are some foundational techniques and examples:

 ### Using EXPLAIN

-The EXPLAIN command shows the execution plan of a query, detailing how tables are scanned, joined, and which indexes are used.
+The `EXPLAIN` command shows the execution plan of a query, detailing how tables are scanned, joined, and which indexes are used.

 ```sql
 EXPLAIN SELECT * FROM employees WHERE department_id = 1;